How to Grieve a Parent's Suicide

 Whatever you’re feeling in the wake of your parent’s suicide, it’s perfectly normal.
 This is such a traumatic event that your emotions have been thrown off balance, and you might move from feeling seven things at once to nothing at all in the span of five minutes.
 As much as possible, try to give yourself the space to have these feelings.
 Ignoring or denying them won’t change what’s happened or make the feelings go away.
 You’ll have to process this eventually, and the sooner you do, the sooner you can start the grieving process.

-Feelings that are common amongst suicide loss survivors are:
+Feelings that are common among suicide loss survivors are:

 Despair.
 You’ve lost someone close to you.
 Not only that, but they were in such a bad mental state that they took their own life.
 Deep sadness is a reasonable reaction to both the loss and the way the loss occurred.
 Let yourself cry, sob, wail, and lament.